| |

 support education because it is the best way to help individuals

+and their families find their way out of poverty.
 The cost of helping an individual is just £10 a month.
 You will

 get regular updates on progress and can always see them if you